pratikn1998/mongo-cc/README.md

 # Code Comprehender

-A powerful tool for generating Java code documentation and architecture diagrams.
+A workflow for generating Java code documentation and architecture diagrams.

 ## Overview